-Joseph Oliver Rowlands was the son of Councillor William and Elizabeth Rowlands (nee Peters), Nant Mawr Farm.
+Joseph Oliver Rowlands was the son of Councillor William and Elizabeth Rowlands (nee Peters) of Nant Mawr Farm.
 Oliver was born in 1888.
-William and Elizabeth had 9 children, 3 alive in 1911.
+William and Elizabeth had 9 children, 3 of whom had died by1911.
 Living at home in 1911 were William 32, Charles 26, Oliver 22, Bessie 19, and George Herbert 17.
 Oliver was employed as a grocer; his brother Charles was a school teacher.

 Oliver’s card in the County of Flint Index records that he was awarded the Croix de Guerre.
 This was the Belgian Croix de Guerre as recorded in the supplement to the London Gazette 12 July 1918 as “14220 Private Oliver Rowlands, Loyal North Lancashire Regiment (Buckley, Flint)”.
 The circumstances of the award are not known but the description of the medal on Wikipedia notes that The World War I Croix de Guerre was established by royal decree on 25 October 1915 as an award for bravery or other military virtue on the battlefield.
 It was only awarded to individuals.
 The Croix de Guerre was not only awarded for bravery but also for three years or more of service on the front line, or for good conduct on the battlefield.
 Oliver received the award in July 1918 three years after he embarked for France.